mis à jour

 Aide

 All crew help with the handling of the boat.
 We all take watches and take the helm (= steer).
 We all help to moor the boat.
-We all take turns at the cooking and the washing up.
+No experience of sailing is necessary.
+We're happy to pass along our knowledge and skills.

-We are always particularly keen to hear from any young biologists who might want to grasp the opportunity to study the local wildlife.
+We are always keen to hear from any young biologists who might want to grasp the opportunity to study the local wildlife.

 In the event that no biologists are available, we'll happily take along somebody else who is fit and enthusiastic, with a happy disposition and with a life-outlook which meshes well with our own.
 This is, in fact, more important than a biology degree, because when a group of people is trapped aboard a small, crowded 'island', compatibility is absolutely essential.